 This book also fits really well into my own food philosophies.
 At the end of the book, she says,

 Almost everything is better when it’s homemade.
 But not everything.
 Which makes me inordinately happy.
 Because I think it’s great that you can walk into a supermarket and buy a bag of potato chips and a tub of rice pudding that are better than anything you can make at home.
 I wish there were more foods like that.
 I really don’t want to spend my life standing over blazing stove, muttering about the evils of ConAgra and trans fat.
 It seems like a tragic waste to shape one’s life around doctrinaire rejection of industrial food.
 Which means, I suppose, both insisting on high standards most of the time and then, sometimes, relaxing them.

 That, right there?
 That’s the way I feel about food – I care about what I eat, but I’m not going to make it the sole focus of my life or be a complete jerk over some Pringles at a barbeque.
-I loved this book, and I haven’t stopped talking about it for months.
+I loved Make the Bread Buy the Butter, and I haven’t stopped talking about it for months.